etiennestuder/gradle-jooq-plugin/README.md

 ```

 The code generation tasks are automatically configured as dependencies of the corresponding source compilation tasks
-of the Java plugin.
-Hence, running a build that eventually needs to compile sources will first trigger the required
+provided by the `JavaBasePlugin` plugin.
+Hence, running a build that eventually needs to compile sources will first
-jOOQ code generation tasks.
+trigger the required jOOQ code generation tasks.

 To see the log output of the jOOQ code generation tool, run the Gradle build with log level `info`: